-Tax on earnings, income payments and withdrawals from 1 July 2023
+Tax on earnings, income payments and withdrawals

-Transition to retirement account - tax payable Income account - tax payable Investment earnings Earnings Investment earnings Up to 15% tax.
-Nil Paid from investment earnings before the unit price is set.
-Income payments from your account en c Over age 60 Nil Nil Income payments Under age 60 Generally, tax is paid at your marginal tax rate of may apply. on taxable component, and a 15% tax offset Withdrawals from you r account Over age 60 • tax-free component Nil Nil taxable component Nil Nil Under age 60, but ove er preservation age 8 • tax-free component Nil Nil taxable component Not applicable - Lump sum withdrawals generally not allowed.
-Nil up to \$235,000 on your lump sum payments.
-15% on lump sum payments in excess of \$235,000.
-Under age 60 and und er preservation age 8 • tax-free component Not applicable Nil • taxable component Not applicable 20% (plus Medicare levy) Death Benefits als Payment to a dependant If the death benefit is paid as an income stream: If the death benefit is paid as an income stream: rav (as defined for tax purposes) • Nil if you are over age 60 • Nil if you are over age 60 Withdrawals purposes) • Nil if your dependant is over age 60 Nil if your dependant is over age 60 ≶ • If you and your dependant are under age 60: • If you and your dependant are under age 60: - Nil for tax-free component - Nil for tax-free component Dependant's marginal tax rate with a 15% tax rebate on taxable component. - Dependant's marginal tax rate with a 15% tax rebate on taxable component.
-If the death benefit is paid as a lump sum payment: If the death benefit is paid as a lump sum payment: Nil Nil Payment to an estate Tax is payable based on the classification of the beneficiaries.
+Transition to retirement account - tax payable Income account - tax payable

+Investment earnings

+Earnings Investment earnings Up to 15% tax.
+Nil

+ini Paid from investment earnings before the unit

+ш price is set.

+Ś Income payments from your account

+ent Over age 60 8 Nil Nil

+Income payments Under age 60 8 Not applicable Generally, tax is paid at your marginal tax rate on taxable component, and a 15% tax offset may apply.

+Withdrawals from you r account

+Over age 60

+• tax-free component Not applicable Nil

+• taxable component 8 Not applicable Nil

+Under age 60

+• tax-free component Not applicable Nil

+• taxable component 8 Not applicable Your marginal tax rate or 20% (plus Medicare levy), whichever is lower.

+Death Benefits

+Payment to a dependant If the death benefit is paid as an income stream: If the death benefit is paid as an income stream:

+als (as defined for tax • Nil • Nil if you are over age 60

+Withdrawals purposes) Nil if your dependant is over age 60

+thdi • If you and your dependant are under age 60

+Ň - Nil for tax-free component

+- Dependant's marginal tax rate with a 15% tax rebate on taxable component.

+If the death benefit is paid as a lump sum payment: If the death benefit is paid as a lump sum payment:

+Nil Nil

+Payment to an estate Tax is payable based on the classification of the beneficiaries.
 The estate will be required to pay any applicable tax.
 Tax is payable based on the classification of the beneficiaries.
 The estate will be required to pay any applicable tax.

-Payment to a non-dependant 9 (as defined for tax purposes). • tax-free component Nil Nil • taxable Taxed element - 15% tax (plus Medicare levy).
-Taxed element - 15% tax (plus Medicare levy). component 10 Untaxed element - 30% tax (plus Medicare levy).
-Untaxed element - 30% tax (plus Medicare levy Tax is deducted by NGS Super before the payment is made.
-11 Tax is deducted by NGS Super before the payment is made.
-11
+Payment to a non-dependant 9 (as defined for tax purposes).

+• tax-free component Nil Nil

+• taxable component Taxed element - 15% tax (plus Medicare levy).
+Untaxed element - 30% tax (plus Medicare levy).
+Taxed element - 15% tax (plus Medicare levy). .
+Untaxed element - 30% tax (plus Medicare lev

+Tax is deducted by NGS Super before the paym

+^{8.} A higher rate of tax may apply if there is an untaxed element in your account.

-- 8. Preservation age is the legislated age at which you can access your super.
-See page 44 for further detail. - 9.
-Non-dependants for tax purposes generally include children over the age of 18 unless they remain financially dependent on the member. - 10.
-Taxable component may be made up of taxed and/or untaxed elements which may have different tax rates applied than shown in the table depending on the member's account . - 11.
-Tax is deducted from benefit payments on a PAYG basis.
-You will need to report the details of any payments received as part of your annual tax return and the ATO may calculate an adjustment depending on your personal circumstances
+^{9.} Non-dependants for tax purposes generally include children over the age of 18 unless they remain financially dependent on the member.

+^{10.} Tax is deducted from benefit payments on a PAYG basis.
+You will need to report the details of any payments received as part of your annual tax return and the ATO may calculate an adjustment depending on your personal circumstances.